XeonDigital/basic-git-script/README.md

 # Git Script
-this is my personal git script for basic use
+this is my personal git script for basic use *DISCLAIMER*
+This is not made for complicated peoblems like conflics and such
 ## Features
  - Repo initialization
  - Commit changes